Solar panels can technically work under intensive artificial light at night, including high-intensity lamps or LEDs.

 The efficiency of a solar panel depends on the wavelength of light it receives.
 Sunlight has a broad spectrum, including visible light, UV, and infrared.
 Artificial light sources may have a different spectrum, which might not align with the solar panel’s peak efficiency, leading to a decrease in overall effectiveness.

 Intensive artificial light sources can generate some heat, which can actually decrease the performance of solar panels.
 Photovoltaic cells become less efficient as they heat up.

 Energy consumption calculation

 Using artificial light to power solar panels would consume more energy than the panels would produce, creating a net loss in energy.

 This is due to the second law of thermodynamics and overall energy conversion inefficiencies in both the light source and the solar panels.
 Modern panels in many cases only have an efficiency of 20 to 23%.
 This means from the light energy hitting the panel, only up to 23% is coming back in electricity generation.

 This is okay if the light source is the sun, but in the case of artificial light, we would actually lose more than 75% of the power we need in the 1st place to generate the intensive light.

 The cost of generating intensive artificial light might outweigh the benefits of the electricity generated by the solar panels.
 This would make the setup economically not viable.

-The conversion losses alone makes the conversion of artificial light to electricity via solar not economical
+The conversion losses alone make the conversion of artificial light to electricity via solar not economical.

 Technically, solar panels can work under intensive artificial light at night.
 However, due to the inefficiencies, heat problems, energy consumption, economic considerations, and environmental impact, it’s generally not a practical solution for generating power.